Soccer Bowl

-The Soccer Bowl was the annual championship game of the North American Soccer League, which ran from 1968 to 1984.
+The Soccer Bowl was the annual championship game of the North American Soccer League (NASL), which ran from 1968 to 1984.
 The two top teams from the playoffs faced off in the final to determine the winner of the NASL Trophy.
 From the league's founding in 1968 through 1974, the championship game (or series, as it was played through 1971) was known as the NASL Championship Final, and in 1984 the single game was replaced by a best-of-three series known as the Soccer Bowl Series.

 History

-The NASL championships began as a three-game series.
-In 1974, the league switched to a single-game championship hosted by the top-seeded club.
+The NASL championships began as a two-game aggregate goal series in 1968 and switched to a best-of-three series in 1971.
+In 1972, the league adopted a single-game championship hosted by the higher-seeded club.

-Then-NASL Commissioner Phil Woosnam wanted to build excitement for the championship game.
+Then-NASL commissioner Phil Woosnam wanted to build excitement for the championship game.
 He envisioned a week-long, neutral-site championship event in the mold of the NFL's Super Bowl.
-On August 24, 1975 the first Soccer Bowl was played Spartan Stadium in San Jose, California, as the Tampa Bay Rowdies defeated the Portland Timbers.
+On August 24, 1975, the first Soccer Bowl was played at Spartan Stadium in San Jose, California, as the Tampa Bay Rowdies defeated the Portland Timbers.
 Unlike the Super Bowl, the NASL's annual numbering scheme did not use Roman numerals (e.g., Super Bowl IX), but instead used the last two digits of the year played (e.g., Soccer Bowl '78).

 Under Woosnam's guidance, the Soccer Bowl became a major sporting event.
 The biggest attendance was for Soccer Bowl '78, when 74,091 filled Giants Stadium in the New York metropolitan area, still the highest attendance to date for any club soccer championship in the United States.

-The last Soccer Bowl returned to a best-of-three series format that took place in early October 1984, and the league ceased operation in 1985.
+The last Soccer Bowl returned to a best-of-three series format and occurred in early October 1984.
+The league ceased operation in 1985.